 The final concept in Bandura’s social learning theory identifies that even though learning may have taken place, it doesn’t mean it will lead to a permanent change in behaviour.
 In fact, we can observationally learn something without then demonstrating it, ever.

 Throughout history, psychologists (and some physiologists too!) have made incredibly fascinating and equally important contributions to our understanding of the human mind and behaviour.

 And while over time, some of their theories and ideologies have been adapted and added to thanks to an increased development of research, they are still recognised as some of the most ground-breaking theorists of the early to mid-twentieth century.

 This list represents just a very , very small sample of the most famous psychologists and their theories that have mapped out much debate in psychology.
 But there are so many more interesting psychologists and theorists out there who have inspired much of the field of psychology.

 Want to learn more about other famous psychologists and their theories?
 Perhaps you have ambitions of leading your own research in the field one day?
 Gain a deeper understanding of yourself and those around you with an online Psychology course.

 With an opportunity to ground your understanding of the core concepts of modern psychology, explore the complexities of mental health, and discover some of the fascinating theories and experiments that have taken us throughout history to modern day - it’s a truly fascinating, engaging, and ground-breaking subject to study online.

-You’ll also have the option to choose how you learn; whether you want to study one-on-one with an expert tutor through our online Tutorials, or engage in small class learning sessions with our 2-week Psychology Academic Programmes, you’ll find the perfect online course with Melio.
+You’ll also have the option to choose how you learn; whether you want to study one-on-one with an expert tutor through our online Tutorials, or engage in small class learning sessions with our 2-week Psychology Online Courses you’ll find the perfect online course with Melio.